 The swelling that is normally expected is usually proportional to the surgery involved.
 Swelling around the mouth, cheeks, eyes and sides of the face is not uncommon.
-This is the bodys normal reaction to surgery and eventual repair.
 The swelling will not become apparent until the day following surgery and will not reach its maximum until two to three days post-operatively.

 - The swelling may be minimized by the immediate use of ice packs.
-Two plastic bags filled with ice, or ice packs should be applied to the sides of the face where surgery was performed.
 The ice packs should be left on continuously while you are awake.
 Ice can be used for the first 48 – 72 hours to help minimize swelling

 - If swelling or jaw stiffness has persisted for several days, there is no cause for alarm.
 This is a normal reaction to surgery.
 Twenty-four hours following surgery, the application of moist heat to the sides of the face is beneficial in reducing the size of the swelling.

 Post operative discomfort is normal after oral surgery procedures.
 Start taking the pain medication before the local anesthesia or numbness wears off.
 Please use the following instructions to help control the amount of discomfort that you may have:

 - For the first 24 – 72 hours, we recommend taking the prescription strength ibuprofen 600 – 800 mg as scheduled to help limit the inflammation and resulting pain.
 Please make sure you do not take this medication on an empty stomach.
 If you have stomach disturbances, you may benefit from taking an acid reducer such as famotidine (Pepcid), which can be obtained without a prescription.